sophielansweeper/embedded-workflow-builder-docs/docs/get-started.md

 - Use logical branches to make decisions based on user properties
 - Take different actions based on user characteristics

-## Workflow overview
+## %WORKFLOW% overview

-The workflow you build here will fetch a list of users from an API, loop over each user, check if they're from a specific geographic region (south or north of the equator), and take different actions based on their location.
+The %WORKFLOW% you build here will fetch a list of users from an API, loop over each user, check if they're from a specific geographic region (south or north of the equator), and take different actions based on their location.

-We'll use the JSONPlaceholder API which provides fake user data: `https://jsonplaceholder.typicode.com/users`
+We'll use the JSONPlaceholder API `https://jsonplaceholder.typicode.com/users`, which provides fake user data.

 ## Start building